mehmetkadri/cs577-final-project/README.md

 This repository contains the replication package of our project in two parts; Gaussian Blur Obfuscation, and Salient Feature Obfuscation.
 It also includes our trial of updating the study "FaceOff", which is a failed attempt.

 This project is our final project for the **Bilkent CS 577: Data Privacy** Course.
+We extend our deepest gratitude to Assistant Professor Sinem Sav for her invaluable guidance throughout this project.

 **Group 3, Members**: